Maschinenraum

 In the “News from the machine room” article series, we regularly post content detailing exciting new products and relevant updates to our wide range of offerings.
 Would you like to try out for yourself what we write about here?
 Simply create a free account.

-We’re ready to announce that we’re looking to remove CPU and RAM hot-plugging within the next 4-8 weeks.
+We have decided to switch off CPU and RAM hot-plugging in the next 4-8 weeks.

 On the current gridscale platform, CPU and RAM resources can be added to a server while it is still running.
-We call this hot-plugging.
-The major benefit is flexibility, eliminating downtime in case you need to add more resources.
-But this technology is achieved by a major architecture decision regarding the way instances are configured.
-In order to be able to add further CPU cores while running each core needs to be in its own virtual socket.
-Same goes for the main memory: In order to “just plug in another few gigabytes of memory”, the memory is broken down into chunks of 1 GB slots.
+This is called hot-plugging.
+The main advantage is flexibility, which helps to avoid downtime if additional resources need to be added.
+However, this technology is based on a fundamental architectural decision regarding the configuration of instances.
+In order to be able to add further CPU cores during operation, each core must be located in its own virtual socket.
+The same applies to the main memory: To “simply add a few more gigabytes of RAM”, the memory is divided into 1 GB blocks.

-We’ve measured that multi-core performance could be increased by up to 20% if we moved from a one-core per socket to a multi-virtual-core setup.
-This setup means that hot-plugging will have to be removed from the platform.
+According to our measurements, multi-core performance can be increased by up to 20% if we move from a single-core-per-socket to a multi-virtual-core setup.
+To achieve this, hot-plugging must be removed from the platform.

-If you have any concerns, feel free to contact us at support@gridscale.io.
+If you have any questions or concerns, please feel free to contact us at support@gridscale.io.

-Availability Zones allow you to configure hardware-based separation.
-If hardware resources allow it, we will not place servers in different availability zones for the same hardware.
-The term “availability” is often used quite loosely in this context – it sometimes refers to data center separation, sometimes not.
-Hence, in order to increase accuracy we will be renaming this to “Affinity Zones”.
+With Availability Zones, you can configure a hardware-based separation.
+If hardware resources allow, we will not place servers in different availability zones for the same hardware, but the term “availability” is often used imprecisely – sometimes it refers to the separation of data centers, sometimes not.
+We will therefore rename it “Affinity Zones” to make it more precise.

 Upgrade to Partner Panel

-As a public user, you now have the possibility to access additional management tools for your cloud infrastructure by upgrading to our Partner Panel.
-We take care of all the steps for you, making the upgrade process quick and easy.
+As a Public Panel user, you can upgrade to our Partner Panel to access additional management tools for your cloud infrastructure.
+We take care of all the steps for you in the quick and easy upgrade process.

-Using a clear and unified management interface, each account is treated as a separate organizational unit in the Partner Panel.
-That means each account has their own individual Object Storage as opposed to the Public Panel where all users and projects have access to the same Object Storage.
+In the clear and uniform administration interface, each account is treated as a separate organizational unit.
+Each account has its own individual object memory in the Partner Panel.
+In contrast to the users and projects in the Public Panel, which have access to the same object memory.

-As a Partner, you can assign user rights for individual accounts.
-You also have access to simplified cost overviews with additional insights into total costs and revenue breakdowns based on individual accounts.
+As a partner, you can assign user rights for individual accounts.
+You also have access to simplified cost overviews that give you additional insight into total costs and a breakdown of income on an account-by-account basis.

-In addition to the standard Partner Panel, the white label offering allows you to customize the user interface and cloud infrastructure for your organization – an ideal offering for cloud resellers.
+In addition to the standard partner panel, the white label offer allows you to customize the user interface and cloud infrastructure for your company – an ideal offer for cloud resellers.

-More information can be found on our reseller web page.
+You can find more information on our reseller page.

-The login areas across both Partner and Tenant have a more unified look.
+The login areas for both partners and customers now have a more uniform design.

-We’ve clarified as to why Tenant owners couldn’t be changed within the Partner Panel when only one user is related to a Tenant.
-For feature flags with interdependencies, it was possible to disable a feature which was required by another feature, such as IPs and Load Balancers.
-Now, a warning message is displayed when disabling certain feature flags.
+We were able to clarify why client owners cannot be changed in the Partner Panel if only one user is connected to a client.
+For feature flags with dependencies, it was possible to deactivate a feature that was required by another feature, e.g. IPs and load balancers.
+A warning message now appears when certain feature flags are deactivated.

-We’ve added pfSense 2.5.1 and FreeBSD 13 to the list of images offered.
+We have added pfSense 2.5.1 and FreeBSD 13 to the list of available images.

 Templates